pyro2927/JPStackedViewController/README.md

 Stack multiple view controllers that can be moved around.
 Both Swiping and panning gestures work (only left/right).

+## Customizing
+There are a few things you can do to tweak how JPStackedViewController acts.
+If you want each view to "dock" to the left/right, call

+	[stacky setSnapsToSides:YES];

+JPStackedViewController also supports interaction styles.
+Currently there are only two `JPSTYLE_TOUCH_VIEW_ANYWHERE` and `JPSTYLE_TOUCH_NAV_ONLY`.
+If you call

+	[stacky setStyle:JPSTYLE_TOUCH_NAV_ONLY];

+the views will only be able to be adjusted when you tap and drag on a UINavigationBar. **Note: if you set this style and don't use UINavigationControllers, your users won't be able to reveal the views in the back.**

 ## Example Code

 	UIViewController *vc = [[UIViewController alloc] init];